montilab/yQTLpipeline/README.md

 7. `QTL_count_wrap`  Count the number of QTLs returned by `QTL_analysis`.

 **Report.nf**
-1. `QTL_results_wrap`  For each of the phenotype, merge the QTL results from `QTL_count_wrap` in `Analysis.nf`, and draw phenotype histogram plot, QQ plot and Manhattan plot.
+1. `QTL_results_wrap`  For each of the phenotype, merge the QTL results from `QTL_count_wrap` in `Analysis.nf`, and draw phenotype histogram plot, QQ plot, Manhattan plot and Miami plot.

 -end-